-Current music projects directed towards children and youth that The Karlsson Játiva Charitable Foundation supports under the Signatur Programme in the UK are: the Music Room at Noah’s Ark Children’s Hospice, Music Masters Learning and Team Teach, a mentoring programme in vocal composition with ORA Singers, Royal Birmingham Conservatoire’s Soundlab, Aurora Orchestra’s Music for All, Gloucester’s Community Music Studio and Young People’s Hub in partnership with The Music Works, Music of Life’s music tuition for deaf children, London Music Fund’s 2021 Partnership Fund, Royal Academy of Music’s Musical Theatre Juniors and Awards for Young Musicians’ Furthering Talent.
+Current music projects directed towards children and youth that The Karlsson Játiva Charitable Foundation supports under the Signatur Programme in the UK are: the Music Room at Noah’s Ark Children’s Hospice, Music Masters Learning and Team Teach, a mentoring programme in vocal composition with ORA Singers, Royal Birmingham Conservatoire’s Soundlab, Aurora Orchestra’s Music for All, Gloucester’s Community Music Studio and Young People’s Hub in partnership with The Music Works, Music of Life’s music tuition for deaf children, London Music Fund’s 2021 Partnership Fund, Royal Academy of Music’s Musical Theatre Juniors, Awards for Young Musicians’ Furthering Talent programme, Southbank Centre’s Youth Singing Programme and LFC Foundation’s mental health and wellbeing programme Sound Minds.

 NOAH’S ARK CHILDREN’S HOSPICE